Skip to main content

 The journey from personal data point to anonymized research commodity is a technical and ethical labyrinth.
 When a wellness vendor states that your data is anonymized before being shared, they are describing a process designed to break the link between the information and your identity.
 This process, however, is far from foolproof.

-The very richness and specificity that make so valuable for your own health journey also make it uniquely susceptible to re-identification.
+The very richness and specificity that make your physiological data so valuable for your own health journey also make it uniquely susceptible to re-identification.
 The illusion of anonymity begins to fray when you examine the methods used to link disparate datasets and the clinical portraits that can be painted from these supposedly impersonal data points.

 True anonymization is a high bar.
 In a clinical context, under HIPAA’s Safe Harbor method, all 18 specified identifiers must be removed.
 This includes not just your name and phone number, but also dates directly related to you, biometric identifiers, and any other unique identifying number, characteristic, or code.